List of current champions in All Elite Wrestling: Singles

 At the top of AEW's championship hierarchy for female wrestlers is the AEW Women's World Championship.
-It is held by first-time champion Kris Statlander, who defeated Thekla, Jamie Hayter, and previous champion "Timeless" Toni Storm in a four-way match at All Out on September 20, 2025.
+It is held by first-time champion Mercedes Moné, who defeated Willow Nightingale at All In on August 30, 2026.

 The secondary title for female wrestlers is the AEW TBS Championship, which is also a television championship.
-It is held by first-time champion Mercedes Moné, who defeated Willow Nightingale at Double or Nothing on May 26, 2024.
+It is held by first-time champion Persephone, who defeated Maya World during the All In: Buy In pre-show on August 30, 2026.